Getting sensation back – woman’s way

 Vaginal Dryness and loss of sensation: Common in Women of All Ages

-In surveys of several thousand women, University of Chicago researchers found that from age eighteen to fifty, around 20 percent of women—one in five – have trouble self-lubricating.
+In surveys of several thousand women, the University of Chicago researchers found that from age eighteen to fifty, around 20 percent of women—one in five – have trouble self-lubricating.
 Menopause, it’s a problem for one-quarter of women in their fifties, one-third of women in their sixties, and more than 40 percent of women over seventy.

 Natural Vaginal Lubrication